About

 AI Governance Seminars

-We host seminars and workshops to better connect the field of AI governance.
+We host educational seminars and workshops to better connect the field of AI governance.
 You can watch recordings and read transcripts of some of our events below.
 Please reach out if you would like to give a seminar related to our work.

 Event Summaries